CyberSecuriTim/osticket-installation/README.md

   - While creating the VM, simultaneously create a resource group for the VM to be deployed in and a new Virtual Network (Vnet).
   - Allow TCP port 3389 as an open inbound port on the created VM as this will enable an RDP (remote desktop protocol) connection to the VM in the cloud.
-  - Provision the administrator account's credentials and make a note of them as these will be used to remotely login to the VM via RDP.
+  - Provision the administrator account's credentials and make a note of them as these will be used to remotely log in to the VM via RDP.
 </p>

 ![image](https://github.com/user-attachments/assets/b26d7191-b638-462a-b96e-ab19c59c4b74)